awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 1. Choose **Create campaign**\.

 1. On the campaign details page, when the campaign status is **Active**, you can use the campaign to get recommendations and record impressions\.
-For more information, see [Step 4: Get Recommendations](getting-started-console.md#getting-started-console-get-recommendations) in "Getting Started\."
+For more information, see [Step 4: Get recommendations](getting-started-console.md#getting-started-console-get-recommendations) in "Getting Started\."

     Amazon Personalize automatically updates your latest solution version every two hours to include new data\.
 Your campaign automatically uses the updated solution version\.
-For more information see [Automatic Updates](#automatic-updates)\.
+For more information see [Automatic updates](#automatic-updates)\.

    To manually update the campaign, you first create and train a new solution version using the console or the [CreateSolutionVersion](API_CreateSolutionVersion.md) operation, with `trainingMode` set to `update`\.
 You then manually update the campaign on the **Campaign** page of the console or by using the [UpdateCampaign](API_UpdateCampaign.md) operation\.
 **Note**
  Amazon Personalize doesn't automatically update solution versions you created before November 17, 2020\.

-## Training with the User\-Personalization Recipe \(Python SDK\)<a name="training-user-personalization-recipe"></a>
+## Training with the User\-Personalization recipe \(Python SDK\)<a name="training-user-personalization-recipe"></a>

 When you have created a dataset group and uploaded your dataset\(s\) with impressions data, you can train a solution with the User\-Personalization recipe\.
 Optionally include [CREATION\_TIMESTAMP](items-datasets.md#creation-timestamp-data) data in your dataset so Amazon Personalize can more accurately calculate the age of an item and identify cold start items\.
-For more information on creating dataset groups and uploading training data see [Datasets and Schemas](how-it-works-dataset-schema.md)\.
+For more information on creating dataset groups and uploading training data see [Datasets and schemas](how-it-works-dataset-schema.md)\.

 **To train a solution with the User\-Personalization recipe using the AWS SDK**